stellatogrp/learning_rationality_in_potential_games/README.md

 games, showing that our algorithm effectively finds high-quality solutions (in terms of out-of-sample loss) and scales to large datasets.

+### Computational Examples
 Below is a simple example of our algorithm learning a linear model to predict cost parameters of roads in a congestion game.
 The edge thicknesses are the amount of traffic passing through the edge.
 The two colours indicate the two players playing the game by routing traffic through the graph.

+We provide computational experiments on both congestion games and Cournot games in our code.

 ![size=0.5](https://github.com/stellatogrp/learning_rationality_in_potential_games/blob/master/animations/anmimation.gif)